-The State recognizes that local behavioral health disaster resources are limited and may be overwhelmed if the effects of the disaster are severe or widespread.
-Regional coordination of human resources facilitates mutual aid and pooling of resources, and provides a single point of contact if additional resources are needed.
+The state recognizes that local behavioral health disaster resources are limited and may be overwhelmed if the effects of the disaster are severe or widespread.
+Regional coordination of human resources facilitates mutual aid and pooling of resources and provides a single point of contact if additional resources are needed.

-1 Nebraska Behavioral Health Services Act, Neb.
+&lt;sup>1 Nebraska Behavioral Health Services Act, Neb.
 Rev. Stat. §§ 71-801 to 71-830

-- 4. State level involvement in the behavioral health response to disaster builds upon the structure and organization of the local and regional response. - Human resources mobilized by the State will support and build upon the structured response identified by the local and regional entities responding first to the disaster.
-The State will augment, not replace, community structures already in place to deliver disaster behavioral health services. - Nebraska Voluntary Organizations Active in Disasters2 (NEVOAD) members are valuable partners in meeting the psychological, social, and spiritual needs of people in disaster. - Natural support systems during response to a disaster may include disaster spiritual care.
-Spiritual care contributes to promotion of resilience before and after a disaster. - 7.
-Disaster behavioral health interventions may be systemic3 and long-term, with the early goal of stabilizing the psychosocial reactions of survivors, and the later goal of restoring or rebuilding the social fabric of a community. - 8.
-The tendency of people to seek assistance from natural support systems creates a need for Disaster Behavioral Health Professionals to serve as a resource in a consultative role for natural support systems. - Service provision for disaster behavioral health includes working with families and institutions (e.g., churches, schools, neighborhood groups).
-The consultative role includes being available for questions and acting to equip individuals and groups with the information and tools they need to provide psychological first aid to the people who turn to them for assistance. - Individual disaster behavioral health services must be appropriately delivered, and adjusted to be gender and culturally sensitive, linguistically and developmentally appropriate, and suitable for the type, scope, and phase of the disaster. - 10.
-Interventions during disaster response and recovery should be based on accepted professional standards and practices, to the extent possible Interventions directed at treatment of trauma or disaster-related problems should be evidence-informed4 when possible.
+4. State level involvement in the behavioral health response to disaster builds upon the structure and organization of the local and regional response.

+Human resources mobilized by the state will support and build upon the structured response identified by the local and regional entities responding first to the disaster.
+The state will augment-not replace-community structures already in place to deliver disaster behavioral health services.

+- 5. Nebraska Voluntary Organizations Active in Disasters (NEVOAD) members are valuable partners in meeting the psychological, social, and spiritual needs of people in disaster. - 6.
+During a disaster, people often rely on natural support systems that may include family members, neighbors, friends, and existing community supports such as faith communities. - 7.
+The tendency of people to seek assistance from natural support systems creates a need for disaster behavioral health professionals to serve as a resource in a consultative role for natural support systems.

+Service provision for disaster behavioral health includes working with families and institutions (e.g., churches, schools, neighborhood groups).
+The consultative role includes being available for questions and acting to equip individuals and groups with the information and tools they need to provide psychological first aid to the people who turn to them for assistance.

+- 8. Disaster behavioral health interventions may be systemic and long term, with the early goal of stabilizing the psychosocial reactions of survivors and a later goal of restoring or rebuilding the social fabric of a community. - 9.
+Individual disaster behavioral health services must be appropriately delivered and adjusted to be gender and culturally sensitive, linguistically and developmentally appropriate, and suitable for the type, scope, and phase of the disaster. - 10.
+Interventions during disaster response and recovery should be based on accepted professional standards and practices, to the extent possible. - 11.
+Interventions directed at treatment of trauma or disaster-related problems should be evidence-informed when possible.

-Nebraska VOAD is an umbrella organization of existing voluntary agencies.
+&lt;sup>2 Nebraska VOAD is an umbrella organization of existing voluntary agencies.
 Each member organization maintains its own identity and independence, yet works closely with other agencies to improve service and eliminate unnecessary duplication of efforts in times of disaster.

-3 Systemic interventions are used with communities, families, & institutions.
+&lt;sup>3 Systemic interventions are used with communities, families, and institutions.
 An example of a systemic intervention is a mental health clinician who equips teachers to screen children in their classrooms for disaster stress while the teacher provides education about coping with the disaster stress.
 More children are touched by this systemic intervention than could be reached by placing an individual clinician in a school to personally screen all children.

-4 There is a growing body of evidence about clinical practices that seem to alleviate disaster-related problems.
+&lt;sup>4 There is a growing body of evidence about clinical practices that seem to alleviate disaster-related problems.
 It is important for disaster clinicians to remain up to date on the latest research related to their practice.